MHaringa/insurancerating/docs/reference/MTPL2.md

 # Motor Third Party Liability (MTPL) portfolio (3,000 policyholders)

-A dataset containing characteristics of 3,000 policyholders in a Dutch Motor Third Party Liability (MTPL) insurance portfolio.
+A dataset containing the characteristics of 3,000 policyholders in a Dutch Motor Third Party Liability (MTPL) insurance portfolio.
 Includes information on region, claims, exposure, and premium.

 ## Usage